DPACE Conflict Literacy Framework

 - Finding Common Ground: Collaborative Negotiation and Consensus Building

-Conflict Engagement Tools
+Conflict Engagement Processes and Tools

-Conflict is a fundamental part of communities, social movements and political life.
-Debate and conflict within is also important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
+Conflict is a fundamental part of social movements and political life.
+Debate and conflict within is important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
 Conflict doesn't need to be a negative force.
 When handled with skill and understanding, conflict and disagreement can become a generative and restorative force - bringing forth new ideas and building resilience.

-This framework offers tools to initiate, plan, and execute a process for building conflict literacy and capacity.
 Interest-based conflict resolution and transformation methods provide deeply democratic, citizen-centered approaches that focus on chronic, systemic sources of conflict.
 Moreover, they are practical tools for not just settling or compromising, but for resolving and transforming conflict.

 This framework is designed to build conflict literacy and resilience, and provide a suite of available services and resources.
 Each module includes basic knowledge of a particular subject area as well as tools and approaches for engaging in internal and external conflict.
 The aim is to invite users to invest in the realization that conflict literacy can be constructive and generative, and will help them better achieve their mission.